wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 </html>
 ```

-In `app/controllers/HomeController.java` add a method that’s secured by the OIDC client, a method to show the profile information returned from Okta (or any identity provider), and a method to get the profiles.
+In `app/controllers/HomeController.java` add a method that's secured by the OIDC client, a method to show the profile information returned from Okta (or any identity provider), and a method to get the profiles.

 ```java
 package controllers;